aptid/AptID/README.md

+# Apt.ID

+# Developer guide
-# Install aptos core utils
+## Install aptos core utils
 ```
-# use version-locked git submodule aptos-core to install dependencies.
+# we use version-locked git submodule aptos-core to install dependencies.
 git submodule update --init --recursive
 cd aptos-core
 ```
 Follow this [install-aptos-cli-from-git](https://aptos.dev/cli-tools/aptos-cli-tool/install-aptos-cli/#install-from-git) to install aptos CLI.
-We will run our local testnet using the `devnet` branch, which is locked through git submodule.
+We will run our local testnet using the `devnet` branch, which is already locked through git submodule.

 NOTE: 32GB RAM is not enough to run 24 threads for compilation. use `-jN` to limit the number of threads to avoid OOM.